Anusha-Suvarna/Market_Segmentation/README.md

 # Market Segmentation
 In business, marketing drives growth by building brands, engaging customers, and boosting sales.
 Yet, knowing what customers want is a big challenge.
 By understanding them, we create focused marketing that suits their needs.
 Using customer data, data science helps split customers into groups.
-We're working with a New York bank, using k-means, hierarchical clustering, and PCA methods to do this.
 The goal is to help the bank's marketing team launch a new product.
 We're sorting customers into at least three groups to make their advertising more effective for each group's needs.
 ## Table of Contents

 - [Introduction](#introduction)